-Barcelona has one of the best football teams in the world.
+Barcelona city has one of the best football teams in the world.
 Some would say that FC Barcelona is THE best, but we don’t like taking sides in those matters.
-But there’s no doubt that Camp Nou is one of the best known football stadiums in the entire world, and that the match between Barça and Real is reason for long time friendships to come to an end.
+But there’s no doubt that Camp Nou stadium is one of the best-known football stadiums in the entire world, and that the match between Barça and Real is the reason for long-time friendships to come to an end.
 And don’t even get me started on the whole Messi vs. Ronaldo debate.

 FC Barcelona has produced some of the best (and highest paid) football players in the entire world.
 And 2020 has only gone to make them even more famous, putting the talented players in the center of a controversy over salary reductions.
 Messi not showing up for practice in June and publicly arguing with the team leadership had Barça fans on the edge for the better part of the year, but thankfully things are set to end on a happier note.

-The charming city of Barcelona is home of one of the few Picasso museums in the world.
+Barcelona city is home to one of the few Picasso museums in the world.
 It is the most popular museum in the city and one of the most visited museums in the entire country, with more than a million visitors every year.

 Pablo Picasso was without a doubt one of the greatest artists of all time.
 He is widely regarded as one of the most influential artists of the 20th century – after all, he did co-found the cubist movement and invent constructed sculpture and collage.
 Picasso spent about a decade of his life living in Barcelona, and it was allegedly his idea to open up this museum.

-The Spanish Grand Prix is one of the oldest races in Formula 1 history, and throughout the years it was held at different venues.
-Even in recent history the GP was supposed to alternate between Barcelona and Valencia every year, but due to financial reasons Valencia had to drop out.
+The Spanish Grand Prix is another thing that makes Barcelona famous!
+It is one of the oldest races in Formula 1 history, and throughout the years it was held at different venues.
+Even in recent history the GP was supposed to alternate between Barcelona and Valencia every year, but due to financial reasons, Valencia had to drop out.
 Therefore, Circuit de Barcelona-Catalunya remains the official track of the Spanish Grand Prix.

 It might not be as glamorous as the Monaco track or as thrilling as the Imola track, but let’s not forget that not that many countries have an honor to host a Formula 1 race.
 And for Spanish-born drivers like Sainz and Alonso, this GP will always be special.
 If you’re ever in Barcelona during the race weekend, I would highly recommend trying to get some tickets.
 Attending an F1 race is not something everyone gets the opportunity to do, and it’s an experience you’re unlikely to forget.